ngocbaosp/TabPyAndKeras/README.md

 - Open project in python IDE (ex: Pycharm)
 - Run api/api.py
 - Run notebook/LSTMStock.ipynb to check the getStockPrice api
-- Open workbook/TestTabpyFunction.twb in Tableau Desktop to see the result (call the StockPricePredictApiOneCall function in the calculated field script)
+- Open workbook/TestTabpyFunction.twb in Tableau Desktop to see the result (the workbook will call the StockPricePredictApiOneCall function in the calculated field script)
 ## Ref
 - https://github.com/tableau/TabPy/issues/120